 Your employer will have a Covid-19 system of work in place and expectation for the duration that it is deemed required nationally and or locally.
-You as an employee are required to follow your employer's guidance You should comply with your employer's system of work and follow Government guidance where relevant including outside work.
-If you are unclear on your employer's expectations, ask.
+You as an employee are required to follow your employer's guidance.
+You should comply with your employer's system of work and follow government guidance where relevant including outside work.
+If you are unclear about your employer's expectations please ask them.